alexr/azure-reference-other/stream-analytics-docs/system-timestamp-stream-analytics.md

 ms.date: 04/22/2016
 ms.author: mamccrea
 ---
-# System.Timestamp  (Stream Analytics)
+# System.Timestamp()  (Stream Analytics)
   Every event at every stage of the query in Azure Stream Analytics has a timestamp associated with it.
-System.Timestamp is a system property that can be used to retrieve the event’s timestamp.
+System.Timestamp() is a system function that can be used to retrieve the event’s timestamp.
+Note that getting timestamp as a system property `System.Timestamp` is still supported, but using function is preferred, since use of property is depricated in compatibility mode 1.2.

  Below, we describe how Azure Stream Analytics assigns timestamps to events.